ssheybani/phd_miniprojects/autonomous_robots/frontier_exploration/README.md

-# Autonomous Robots Course
+# ROS mini projects

-Mini project
+Project 1:

 TASK: A turtlebot3 model robot explores the environment while creating a map that well covers the initially unexplored environment.
 The solution includes the following steps: